A multivariate extension of the Erd\"os-Taylor theorem: Introduction.

-The structure of the article is as follows: In Section \ref{Preliminaries} we set the framework of the chaos expansion, its graphical representations in terms of Feynman-type diagrams, as well as the renewal and functional analytic frameworks.
+with $c(\beta) \in (0,\infty)$ and $0\leq \epsilon_N =\epsilon(\beta,N)\downarrow 0$ as $N \to \infty$.
+This suggests that the threshold might be $h=h_N=O(\sqrt{\log N})$.
+More recent results \cite{CZ23}, imply that the independence fails when the number of walks is $ \gg \log N$.
+The question of whether there is a critical constant $c_{crit.}$ such that for a number of walks larger that $c_{crit.}\log N$ the independence of the collisions fails is an open and interesting problem.
+2mm {\bf Outline.} The structure of the article is as follows: In Section \ref{Preliminaries} we set the framework of the chaos expansion, its graphical representations in terms of Feynman-type diagrams, as well as the renewal and functional analytic frameworks.
 In Section \ref{approximation_steps} we carry out the approximation steps, which lead to our theorem.
 At the beginning of Section \ref{approximation_steps} we also provide an outline of the scheme.

+We close by mentioning our convention on the constants: whenever a constant depends on specific parameters, we will indicate this at the beginning of the statements but then drop the dependence, while if no dependence on parameters is indicated, then they will be understood as absolute constants.
 0.2cm